Frequently Asked Questions

 Why should I buy an Endura Flap®?

-It's simple - because your pet deserves the best!
+It's simple - because every dog owner knows that their pet deserves the best!
 Since our start in 1976, we have put in countless hours designing, testing, and developing the most insulated pet door flap on the market.
-With durable, highly insulated flaps that remain flexible in -40 Fahrenheit degree weather, can withstand 50 mph winds, and have an unmatched 15-year warranty, the Endura Flap® is an obvious choice when it comes to high-quality pet doors!
-The Endura Flap® was designed with quality, durability, and safety in mind - ensuring that your furry friends are given only the best of the best.
+With durable, highly insulated doggy door flaps that remain flexible in -40 Fahrenheit degree weather, can withstand 50 mph winds, and have an unmatched 15-year warranty, the Endura Flap® is an obvious choice when it comes to high-quality pet doors!
+The Endura Flap® was designed with quality, durability, and safety in mind - ensuring that your furry family members are given only the best of the best.

 Learn more about the exceptional design and other capabilities of the Endura Flap®.

-I can't find the product I'm looking for!
+I can't find the doggie door product I'm looking for!

 You can use the Search Function by clicking on that link or the little magnifying glass in the top right of our website, next to the shopping bag!
 If you still can't find what you're looking for, be sure to Contact Us!